ms/buildtogether.tech/git-team/index.md

 code, we can run everything to make sure it still works.

 But what if Sami merges another PR while Amira is resolving this one?
-In theory this cycle could go on forever; in practice, it reveals a communication problem that the team needs to address.
+In theory this <span i="conflict (in Git)!repeating">cycle</span> could go on forever; in practice, it reveals a communication problem that the team needs to address.
 If two or more people are constantly making incompatible changes to the same files, they should discuss who's supposed to be doing what, or rearrange the project's contents so that they aren't stepping on each other's toes.

 <div class="callout" markdown="1">